townofdon/tilevania-2d-platformer-demo/README.md

 Things I wanted to do but weren't viable for an MVP:

+- Checkpoints & dynamic player spawning (instead of hard-reloading the scene for each level)
 - Secondary weapon: fireball attack
 - Additional enemy types
   - Skeleton archer (distance attack)